Here are some tips to help you plan a event.

 Food and beverages:

 Decide if you want to serve food and beverages at your event.
-Usually, at most events there are some sort of beverage available and depending on the event type, food is served.
+Usually, at most events there are some sort of beverages available and depending on the event type, food is served.
 As a good host, it’s a good idea not to let your guests drive home drunk.

 What do I do about decorations: